 Homemade tahini has a shorter shelf life than store bought products due to the fact that you do not add any preservatives to the recipe.
 However, with a homemade recipe it still lasts for a remarkable 5 to 7 months in the fridge as long as it is in an airtight container.

-If you try this tahini paste recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this tahini paste recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 - Food processor or handheld blender